Why are we "Lucky District 7"?

 Tate Carpenter (Far left)

 Tate grew up in Bozeman, MT and left the freezing cold to attend the University of Hawaii at Manoa, before moving to Denver in 2013.
-Tate handles constituent issues and communication in the District 7 office.
+Tate handles constituent issues, communication and legislation on climate change in the District 7 office.
 Her hobbies include reading, dancing, playing soccer and finding cheap flights for her next travel adventure.
 Contact Tate at firstname.lastname@example.org.